pateldd1/TravelSmart/docs/README.md

  New account creation, login, and guest/demo login Spots
- Spots Search (by location & availability) & Google Maps on searchable -- don't let users book on unavailable dates
+ Spots Search (by location & availability) & Google Maps on searchable -- don't let users book on unavailable date
  Reviews

 View Wireframes -- The follows need to be links